-Many parents experience what is commonly called ‘gender disappointment’ but is now known as ISRia (Imagined Infant Sex Rupture, pronounced Iz-ree-ia).
-This experience encompasses the complex feelings that can arise when your baby’s sex doesn’t match the hopes or expectations you had.
-You might be thinking, “I thought I’d have a boy” or “this was my last chance for my little girl”, and experiencing emotions like confusion, shame, grief, anger, or loneliness and despair.
+You might be thinking, “I imagined having a boy” or “this was my last chance for a little girl,” and so, are experiencing emotions like confusion, shame, grief, anger, or loneliness and despair.

 If this sounds familiar, you’re not alone.
 This space exists for you.